mfornace/lilwil/README.md

 lilwil::unit_test("my-test-name", "my test comment", [](lilwil::Context ct, ...) {...});
 ```

+It is not an error to have unit tests share the same name, though it's not an intended use-case.
+The test suite will behave like a `multi_map` if this is done.
+(In literal terms though, the suite is implemented like a `vector` of `lilwil::TestCase`.)

 ### `lilwil::Context`

 `lilwil::Context` is the test runner class.
 It includes an interface for creating test sections and testing various assertions. `Context` is a derived class of `BaseContext` with no additional members: its sole purpose is to give a decent API for usability.
 As such, one of the easiest ways to extend `lilwil` is to define your own class inheriting from `Context` with whatever additional methods you want; as long as `Context` is convertible to your class, this will all just work.